Lance Goddard, treasurer (immediate past president)

 A lifelong love affair with music

 After working for NASA and then being drafted into the Army, Lance went to work at Stanford University.
-He served there for 25 years working directly with applied physics PhD students on their dissertation projects.
-During that facet of his life he met and married Joan and adopted her two children.
-After taking early retirement from Stanford, Lance set up his own business providing scientific coatings primarily to Silicon Valley companies.
-After 14 years he retired to discover that there is less free time than he expected, but at the same time more meaning in life.
-He continues to slowly work on his home-built airplane project when not performing duties for InConcert or serving as a non-paid property manager for the house and grounds where he and Joan reside.
+He served there for 25 years, working directly with applied physics PhD students on their dissertation projects.
+During that facet of his life, he met and married Joan and adopted her two children.
+After taking early retirement from Stanford, Lance set up his own business providing scientific coatings, primarily to Silicon Valley companies.
+After 14 years, he retired and discovered that there is less free time than he expected but, at the same time, more meaning in life.
+He continues to refine his home-built airplane project when not performing duties for InConcert or serving as a non-paid property manager for the house and grounds where he and Joan reside.

 Lance loves the beauty of nature in all its forms, as viewed from his house, on foot or from the sky in a small airplane.
 He is passionate about the natural physical world in all its complexity, the beauty of the seasons and the countless opportunities for growth and learning that life presents.